 14. What are the key deadlines for EUDR compliance?

-EUDR enforcement begins December 30, 2025.
-All systems and data should be in place by then.
+EUDR enforcement now begins on December 30, 2026 for large and medium operators.
+Small and micro‑enterprises have until June 30, 2027.
+All systems and data should be in place ahead of these dates.

 15. Will enforcement authorities be ready by the deadline?